-Task: Visit the ravine or riverside property at least three times at 1-2 week intervals during September and record separately the trees (10 or more species), shrubs and lianas (i.e., woody vines; 5 or more species), and various herbaceous plants (vines, forbs, graminoids, pteridophytes, and bryophytes; 25 or more species) that are identifiable on each trip (for a grand total of 40 or more species).
+Task: Visit the property-ideally multiple times- and record separately the trees (10 or more species), shrubs and lianas (i.e., woody vines; 5 or more species), and various herbaceous plants (vines, forbs, graminoids, pteridophytes, and bryophytes; 25 or more species) that are identifiable (for a grand total of 40 or more species).

 Collecting Plants: Ideally, when one does a botanical survey, it includes the collection and preservation of a "voucher" specimen of each species, to be stored in an herbarium, that constitutes an independently verifiable confirmation of the presence of the plant at that location.
 For various reasons involving time, cost, educational goals, conservation, and behavioral norms in urban natural areas, we're not going to perform extensive collecting or prepare herbarium specimens as part of this project.
-Most of the plants will be identifiable on site using the textbooks for the course (Newcomb's Wildflowers, and Peterson's Field Guide to Trees and Shrubs) as well as the various fern and moss manuals in the lab (not to mention Gleason and Cronquist).
-"How about Gleason and Cronquist?"
-(Hey, I told you not to mention Gleason and Cronquist!)
+Most of the plants will be identifiable on site using the textbooks for the course (Newcomb's Wildflowers, and Peterson's Field Guide to Trees and Shrubs) as well as the on-line "Manual of the Vascular Plants of Franklin County" (Lowden 1997 and 2020) that is a subdomain of the course companion web site (ohioplants.org) and included as the menu item "Franklin County Flora."